StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 The city is ruled by Prince Llwelyn (HD 3, Plate, Sword), favourite of the church.
 He is known to be close with the Archbishop Mab - much of his authority is seceded to her.
 This has empowered a wave of constructions throughout Ergyng, which has reduced funding elsewhere - most notably in the navy, set to patrol the Ruislip Channel.
 When the time comes to nominate a new king, Llwelyn plans to be sworn in as a priest - unable to sire heirs, therefore unsuited to the throne.

+Mab travels with a pack of church-raised hounds, given as gifts to Christians who fight the witch and the beast.
+These dogs never test morale against supernatural foes.

 The proliferation of arts serve the expensive tastes of the priesthood - Cernyff is considered the centre of culture on Albann.
 Low-weight, high-value goods are commonly traded, where pirates can be avoided.
 Adjunct to the planned cathedral is an already extant school - with access to the coffers of the church, although no inclination to haggle.
 They are as likely to use force to take what they feel belongs to them.

 50 armoured footmen, 50 footmen, 50 skirmishers, 100 horsemen, 3 karvi-equivalent plus 5 fishing boats.